danielnsa/toolchainconnectors/README.md

 ## What is included?

 1) LWC connector reading directly from ToolChain without storing any data on Salesforce
-2) LWC, APEX class and custom objects to read and store data from ToolChain on Salesforce
+2) LWC, APEX class and custom objects to read and write data from ToolChain on Salesforce

 ## How to install?